Equivariant operational Chow rings of T-linear schemes: Definitions and basic properties

 \item Numerical and rational equivalence coincide on $X$.
 In particular, $A_*(X)$ is a free $\Z$-module.

 \item If $k=\C$, then the cycle map $cl_X:A_*(X)\to H_*(X,\Z)$ is an isomorphism.
-In particular, the homology and cohomology groups of $X$ vanish in odd degrees. \end{enumerate} $\square$ \end{thm}
+In particular, the homology and cohomology groups of $X$ vanish in odd degrees. \end{enumerate} \end{thm}

-Consider now a nonsingular complex algebraic variety $X$ with an action of a complex algebraic torus $T$.
-Together with a cycle map $cl_X: A^*(X)\to H^*(X,\Z)$ (which doubles degrees, see \cite[Corollary 19.2]{f:int}), there is also an equivariant cycle map $cl_X^T: A^*_T(X)\to H^*_T(X,\Z)$ where $H^*_T(X,\Z)$ denotes equivariant cohomology with integral coefficients, see \cite[Section 2.8]{eg:eqint}.
-If $X$ is also complete and the class of the diagonal is in the image of the K\"{u}nneth map, then $cl_X$ is an isomorphism (Theorem \ref{es.thm} (iii)).
-We prove here an analogous result for $cl_X^T$.
+Now consider a smooth complex algebraic variety $X$ with an action of a complex algebraic torus $T$.
+Together with a cycle map $cl_X: A^*(X)\to H^*(X,\Z)$ (which doubles degrees \cite[Corollary 19.2]{f:int}), there is also an equivariant cycle map $cl_X^T: A^*_T(X)\to H^*_T(X,\Z)$ where $H^*_T(X,\Z)$ denotes equivariant cohomology with integral coefficients, see \cite[Section 2.8]{eg:eqint}.
+Next is a version of Theorem \ref{es.thm} (iii) for $cl_X^T$.